spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 While we can run containers within a virtual machine to provide strong isolation from the host system, it also means a larger resource footprint (gigabytes of disk space) and slower start-up times.

 A container runtime sandbox provides similar level of isolation with virtual machines while minimizing resource footprint.
 A runtime sandbox achieves this by intercepting application system calls and acts as the guest kernel.
-On top of that, it also employs rule-based execution to limit the application's access of resources.
+On top of that, it also employs rule-based execution to limit the application's access to resources.
 With this, any attempted privilege system calls will be intercepted, before it has a chance to reach our host system.

 We chose to leverage [gVisor](https://github.com/google/gvisor), an open-sourced container runtime sandbox developed by Google, because it provides the security benefits mentioned above and integrates well with Docker.